brieucpopper/LLaVA_RAG/README.md

 To see how this proof of concept scales, I use the flickr8k dataset of paired images and text.

-You can download the flickr8k data easily by running the dl_images.py script
+You can download the flickr8k data easily by running the dl_images.py script then

+The steps are the following

+1. create a csv with 1000 (or however you want) image/text pair info from flickr.
+The csv has index, image_path,raw_text as keys and is useful to sync up between scripts.
+For this run create_csv.py

+2. compute the embeddings with Bridgetower (using the CSV as input).
+For this run the script compute_embeddings.py

+3. make a query into a "enhanced query".
+For this run script query.py (No LLaVA yet in that script, but utility functions to create an enhanced query)